OpenBB-finance/OpenBB/openbb_terminal/README.md

 ## Advanced User Install - Custom installation procedures

 By default we advice using `conda` and `poetry` for environment setup and dependency management.
-Conda ships binaries for packages like `numpy` and `tensorflow` so these dependencies are not built from source locally by `pip`.
+Conda ships binaries for packages like `numpy` so these dependencies are not built from source locally by `pip`.
 Poetry solves the dependency tree in a way that the dependencies of dependencies of dependencies use versions that are compatible with each other.